rbccps-iisc/iudx-docs/source/register_entity.rst

 Register Entity
 ===============

-* **Summary**: The register entity API is used by the device owners to register new devices with the middleware
+* **Summary**: The register entity API is used by the device owners to register new devices with the middleware.
+Every device must have its own schema, or in other words, meta information about the nature of the information that the device publishes.
+For more information on schemas visit `here <https://github.com/rbccps-iisc/smart_cities_schemas>`_

 Request
 ^^^^^^^